jfarmer/exercises-js-basic-syntax/README.md

 - If you don't know what code to write then your mental model isn't as clear as you think it is or you don't have sufficient knowledge of syntax (likely a combination of both).

+So, remember: novices focus too much on syntax and not enough on modeling.
+This is understandable since syntax is new, foreign, and unique to programming.
+Most curriculum reinforces this by organizing everything by syntax.

 ## Exercise Goals